heyjva/support/content/src/cloud/troubleshooting-cloud-backup/backup-local-storage-full.md

 ## Resolution

 - To see how much space you have left, check the [storage settings](https://my.home-assistant.io/redirect/storage/).
-- Follow the steps on [Freeing disk space](https://www.home-assistant.io/more-info/free-space) on your Home Assistant system.
+- Follow the steps on freeing disk space](https://www.home-assistant.io/more-info/free-space) on your Home Assistant system.

 ## Related topics